fowlie/nixos-config/README.md

 * `Mod+[` for Firefox
 * `Mod+]` for Ranger

 ## Todo

-- [x] Symlink /etc/nixos/configuration.nix and put it in the repo
-- [ ] Have hardware-configuration.nix refer to disks by labels not uids
 - [ ] Pimp xmobar with icons
 - [ ] Migrate my neovim config
 - [ ] Configure neovim-lsp for java